Horace B. Packer

+Formative years

-Horace B. Packer was born in Wellsboro, Pennsylvania.
+Horace B. Packer was born in Wellsboro, Pennsylvania on October 11, 1851.
 He attended the common schools, the Wellsboro Academy, and Alfred University in Alfred, New York.

+Career

-He studied law, and was admitted to the bar of Tioga County, Pennsylvania, in 1873 and commenced practice in Wellsboro.
+Packer studied law, and was admitted to the bar of Tioga County, Pennsylvania, in 1873 and commenced practice in Wellsboro.
 He was also engaged in the real estate business.

-He served as district attorney of Tioga County from 1875 to 1879.
-Packer was elected to the Pennsylvania State House of Representatives in 1884 and reelected in 1886.
+District attorney of Tioga County from 1875 to 1879, Packer was then elected to the Pennsylvania State House of Representatives in 1884 and reelected in 1886.
 He was a member of the Pennsylvania State Senate from 1888 to 1892.
-He served many years as a member of the borough council, and presided over the Republican State conventions of 1893 and 1894.
+He also served for many years as a member of the borough council, and presided over the Republican State conventions of 1893 and 1894.

 Packer was elected as a Republican to the Fifty-fifth and Fifty-sixth Congresses.
 He was not a candidate for renomination in 1900.

 He resumed the practice of law in Wellsboro, and was also engaged in the real estate, banking, and lumber businesses.
 He was a delegate to the 1924 Republican National Convention.

+Death and interment

-He died in Wellsboro in 1940.
-Interment in Wellsboro Cemetery.
+Packer died in Wellsboro in 1940, and was interred at the Wellsboro Cemetery.